ssrkarthikeya/ssrkarthikeya/README.md

 - 👋 Hi, I’m @ssrkarthikeya
-- 👀 I’m interested in Web development and motorcycles
+- 👀 I’m interested in ML using Pytorch and CICD pipelines
-- 🌱 I’m currently learning Machine Learning and Data Sciences
-- 💞️ I’m looking to collaborate on Node.js projects
 - 📫 Reach me out on ssr.karthikeya@gmail.com

 <!---